Roly67/easy-weightloss-tips/_posts/2018-09-17-exercise-for-seniors.md

 description: Consistent exercise for seniors improves the quality of life because it triggers healthy changes in attitude and mental well-being.
 keywords: exercise for seniors,healthy changes,quality of life
 image: /assets/images/Fotolia_38254300_XS.jpg
+header:
+   teaser: /assets/images/Fotolia_38254300_XS.jpg
 permalink: /exercise-for-seniors.html
-index-snippet: Exercise for seniors is essential for quality of life!
+excerpt: Exercise for seniors is essential for quality of life!
 The anti-aging diet has become hugely popular, but as always, it boils down to a few basic steps.

 images: